Hearing date to be set in Kim appeal case

 Under Section 13 (2) (g) of the Immigration Act, the Minister had ordered the deportation of Sung Jin Lee, Nam Suk Choi, Daniel Kim and Jinsook Yoon from Fiji.

-They are also appealing the order made by the Permanent Secretary under Section 15 of the Immigration Act to remove Sung Jin Lee, Nam Suk Choi, Dniel Kim and Jinsook Yoon from Fiji.
+They are also appealing the order made by the Permanent Secretary under Section 15 of the Immigration Act to remove Sung Jin Lee, Nam Suk Choi, Daniel Kim and Jinsook Yoon from Fiji.

 They are also seeking an interim injunction that whether by way of their servants, agents or howsoever, the Immigration Minister and the PS should be restrained from enforcing, implementing or carrying into effect or generally executing their decision made on 31st August.